Sophia-Edu-Labs/sophia-math/scenes/AIGen/scenes/en_SPECIAL_Lichtenberger_01_chapter_1_video_03_a.typ

 #slide()[
 #text(size: 30pt, weight: "bold")[Pressure and Water Level]
 #v(40pt)
-A boat passes over a fish, causing the water level directly above it to decrease.
-What happens to the pressure?
+#only("1-")[A boat passes over a fish, causing the water level directly above it to decrease.
+What happens to the pressure?]
 #v(40pt)
 // From the start until section one, the option is black.
-From section 2 until the end it is then turned green, because it is correct.
+From section 2 until the end it is then turned red, because it is false.
-#only("-1")[a) It remains the same.]#only("2-")[#text(fill:green)[a) It remains the same.]]
+#only("-1")[a) It remains the same.]#only("2-")[#text(fill:red)[a) It remains the same.]]
 #v(10pt)
 // From the start until section two, the option is black.
-From section 3 until the end it is then turned red, because it is false.
+From section 3 until the end it is then turned green, because it is correct.
 #only("-2")[b) It decreases.]#only("3-")[#text(fill:green)[b) It decreases.]]
 #v(10pt)
 // From the start until section three, the option is black.
 From section 4 until the end it is then turned red, because it is false.